seldonlabs/edmc_clog/README.md

 # edmc_clog

+This plugin is depracted for now, the PvP bot is down for good.

 Show if a commander was reported as a combat logger.

 A plugin for [EDMC](https://github.com/Marginal/EDMarketConnector) that it tells you if a commander was reported as a